tom-jagus/LLMCogKit/kit/01_initialization/01_profile_builder.md

 - Challenges in daily execution
 - Preferred work structures or rituals

 Ask about favorite tools, software stack, frustrations, or optimizations they’ve implemented.
+Ask one question at a time and dig deeper if the user is brief.

 ---